 - For trying without commitment.
 Most offer trials.
 Use them.

 Perimenopause is not one experience.
-It varies wildly.
-The app you need at the start of perimenopause may not be the same one you want three years in.
+It varies wildly between women, and even between years for the same woman.
+The app you need at the start of perimenopause may not be the same one you want three years in, and the one you want at peak symptoms may be different again from what you want as you approach the other side.
 Reassess yearly.
+Switch when the tool stops fitting the moment.

 Where ooddle Fits

-If you want a perimenopause-specific tracker, the dedicated apps are deeper on symptoms.
+If you want a perimenopause-specific tracker, the dedicated apps are deeper on symptoms and clinical integration.
 If you want a daily plan that adapts your sleep, movement, mind, and meals to the season you are in, ooddle is the better fit.
-Always pair any app with a clinician who actually treats perimenopause.
+Always pair any app with a clinician who treats perimenopause.
 Explorer is free.
-Core is twenty-nine dollars a month.
-Pass at seventy-nine dollars a month is coming soon.
+Core is twenty-nine dollars a month for full personalization.
+Pass at seventy-nine dollars a month is coming soon for those who want richer coaching support.